A Two-Step Projection-Based Goodness-of-Fit Test for Ultra-High Dimensional Sparse Regressions: Introduction

+A notable feature of our tests is that their asymptotic properties require only the standard convergence rate of parameter estimators, rather than their asymptotic linearity or normality.
+Consequently, our tests are theoretically applicable to ultra-high dimensional model checking where such asymptotic properties of parameter estimators may fail.
+Furthermore, the proposed combination tests can be consistent with asymptotic power $1$ under the alternative hypothesis and mild conditions.
+By projecting the ultra-high dimensional predictor onto a one-dimensional space, our tests can detect local alternatives that depart from the null at the rate of $O(n^{-1/2}h^{-1/4})$.
+This detection rate is independent of the original dimension $p$ as if the settings were one-dimensional.
+Therefore, with properly chosen projections, our tests significantly mitigate the curse of dimensionality.
+The simulation results in Section 5 show the powerfulness of the proposed test compared to existing competitors.

 The rest of this paper is organized as follows.
-In Section 2, we construct the test statistic based on random projections.
-The asymptotic properties of the test statistics is investigated in Section 3.
-In Section 4, we show that for randomly chosen projections, the resulting test statistics can be asymptotic independent and we then propose two integrated test statistics based random projections for practical use.
-In Section 5, simulation studies and a real data analysis are conducted to assess the finite sample performance of our tests.
+Section 2 constructs the projection-based test statistics for any given projections.
+The limiting null distribution of the projection-based test statistic is established in Section 3.
+We show in this section that for pairwise linearly independent projections, the resulting test statistics are asymptotically independent under the null.
+Building on this property, two combinations of their corresponding $p$-values as the final tests are included in this section.
+This section also provides the power analysis of the proposed tests.
+Section 4 discusses the selection of projections and provides test statistics for practical use.
+Simulation studies and two real data analyses to assess the finite sample performance of our tests are presented in Section 5.
 Section 6 contains discussions and topics for future study.
-The technical lemmas and the proofs for the theoretical results are postponed to Supplementary Material.
+All proofs for the theoretical results are deferred to the Supplementary Material.